ICEACE/IceaceModel1.0/README.md

 Repository Files
 ================

-This root folder holds model description (model_vn.n.n.xml file) and agent functions.
+This root folder holds model description (model_iceace file) and top level agent functions.
 It needs to parsed with xparser and compiled afterwards in order to run the model on a local machine.

-model_vn.n.n.xml: model descriptions.
+model_aname.xml: Top level model descriptions.

 agentname_functions_context.c : Describes an agent behaviour within a context, i.e., market.